 Information Security

-To apply appropriate security measures, the NDUS Information Security Strategic Plan involves a multilayered approach:
+To apply appropriate security safeguards, the NDUS Information Security Strategic Plan involves a multilayered approach.

-Governance is the canopy that administers and manages the information security environment for the NDUS.
-The two groups that provide this oversite include:
+Governance administers and manages the information security environment for the NDUS.
+The group that provides this oversite is the NDUS Information Security Council (ISC).

-The foundation of the NDUS information security strategy rests on rests on system rules and doctrine:
+The foundation of the NDUS information security strategy is based on NDUS policies (1200 series), NDUS procedures, and NDUS Information Security Standards.

 Data Loss Prevention

 Avoiding loss of data is paramount to security.
 CTS has deployed technologies to scan endpoints and network systems for restricted and private information.
 This will allow CTS and campuses to reduce their sensitive data footprint, control access to this data, and minimize the risk of a breach.
-In addition, InfoSec will work to implement data loss controls in systems where sensitive information might be exposed, such as email and cloud services.
+In addition, InfoSec manages other data loss controls in systems where sensitive information might be exposed, such as email and cloud services.

 Endpoint Security